Beadl-test/NWB_Hackathon_13/docs/index.md

-# BEADL @ 13th NWB Hackathon User Days

-Thanks so much for interest in the BEADL - the BEhavioral tAsk Description Language.

 ## BEADL beta user sign up
 Before being able to access the current beta version of the BEADL editor, you have to fill out the sign up sheet accessible via link [https://forms.office.com/r/CrFCDzh3rP](https://forms.office.com/r/CrFCDzh3rP) or QR code: